 He has won multiple Eisner, Kirby and Harvey Awards, as well as a nomination for the Palm d'Or at the Cannes Film Festival for Sin City

-Frank Miller has written the following comics, amongst others:
+Frank Miller has worked on the following comics, amongst others:

-- Batman in general - The Dark Knight Returns and Batman Year One, famously.
+- Batman in general - Batman: The Dark Knight Returns and Batman: Year One, famously.
 All Star Batman and Robin and The Dark Knight Strikes Again, infamously.
-He writes Batman excellently* - it's just that WMDs should be used to keep him away from non-Badass Normals.
+He writes Batman excellentlynote it's just that WMDs should be used to keep him away from non-Badass Normals.

 - Sin City